 Upholstery tool: This may be used to clean a variety of textiles, including your mattress, pillows, and the carpeting on your stairs.
 They’re also fantastic for eliminating pet hair.

-- Multi-angle brush: We prefer them since they are designed for tiny, hard-to-reach areas.
+Multi-angle brush: I prefer them since they are designed for tiny, hard-to-reach areas.
 Try one on the inside of your automobile.
 It has the potential to alter your life.

-There are several more attachments available, ranging from floor sweepers to fan blade dusters.
-However, these are regarded as additions rather than must-haves.
+There are several more attachments available, ranging from floor steps to fan blade dusters.
+However, these are regarded as additions rather than needs to-haves.

 This is a basic question, and you may have previously considered it: how much of a vacuum do you require?